Our restaurant is not your typical American restaurant, there is a few things to know before you come so we make sure your dinner is spent perfectly:

 Due to our small space and to make sure everybody can make it here, we are limiting parties to two hours maximum.

-(Check out the "Wine bar" section of the website, where you can order a drink
+(Check out the "Bar & Gift Cards" section of the website, where you can order a drink

 and be automatically put on the wait list of Once Upon a time in France)